FerPerales/pmdr/README.md

 # pmdr

-pmdr is an small wrapper for the awesome [pompom](https://github.com/knaveofdiamonds/pompom) command-line interface to use pomodoro and make it work together with [rescue time](http://rescuetime.com) and their cool feature called FocusTime.
+pmdr is an small wrapper for the awesome [pomo](https://github.com/tj/pomo) command-line interface to use pomodoro and make it work together with [rescue time](http://rescuetime.com) and their cool feature called FocusTime.

 This script uses [IFTTT](http://ifttt.com) to trigger a custom action via [maker channel](https://ifttt.com/maker) which will be listening to two actions: `pomodoro_start` and `pomodoro_end`

+## Pomo setup

+Pomo is a Ruby gem so make sure you have `Ruby` installed.

+Install pomo:

+`gem install pomo`

+This should be pretty straightforward but, in case you run into any issue, please refer to [pomo repo](https://github.com/tj/pomo) to look for help.

 ## IFTTT Setup